tommot348/elm-brackets/README.md

 - Elm Package Manager GUI

-elm binaries have to be in PATH for this to work (see notes)
 #### Notes:
 ##### Installation of elm binaries:
 - if you have npm and nodejs installed: